barstoff/barstoff.github.io/research.md

 _Selected publications and pre-prints by topic listed below._

 <center> <strong style="font-size: 150%;"> Causal machine learning </strong> </center>
+New methodologies for the detection and estimation of heterogeneous effects

 + <u>Bargagli-Stoffi, F. J.</u>, Gnecco, G. (2020).
 Causal tree with instrumental variable: an extension of the causal tree framework to irregular assignment mechanisms. <a href="https://link.springer.com/article/10.1007/s41060-019-00187-z"> International Journal of Data Science and Analytics, 9, 315–337</a>.